-If I could always have a stocked fridge full of my favorite prepped foods, these healthy turkey meatballs would definitely be in it!
-I love these so much because they actually come out moist and tender, not dry and with the texture of cardboard.
-They are also so easy to make and because the flavoring isn’t particularly overpowering, they taste great with just about any type of cuisine.
-And their versatility is unmatched – eat them for breakfast with an egg, on top of a salad for lunch, or with marinara sauce and over noodles for dinner.
+This healthy turkey meatballs recipe is perfect because they’re easy to make, full of flavor, and come out moist & tender every time!
+And because the flavoring isn’t particularly overpowering, they taste great with just about any type of cuisine.
+Eat them for breakfast with an egg, on top of a salad for lunch, or with marinara sauce and over noodles for dinner.

 What’s In These Healthy Turkey Meatballs